mrocklin/blog/_posts/work/2016-12-27-dask-dataframes.md

 can fit in memory if we break it up into many small pieces and load these pieces onto different computers across a cluster.

-We connect to our Dask cluster, which is running `dask-worker` processes on each of our computers in our cluster.
-These `dask-worker` processes are all connected to a single `dask-scheduler` process, to which we also connect from an IPython session.
+We connect a client to our Dask cluster, composed of one centralized `dask-scheduler` process and several `dask-worker` processes running on each of the machines in our cluster.

 ```python
 from dask.distributed import Client